tpage99/wcpartners/src/pages/resources/community-events.md

 Register for this free event here: https://www.eventbrite.com/e/special-education-mediation-tickets-84830725985

+### Tax-a-palooza with the Springfield Dream Center

+_Saturday, February 22, 2020 from 9am to 4pm_

+Located at the Springfield Dream Center
+829 W. Atlantic
+Springfield, MO 65803

+The Springfield Dream Center will be hosting an event where individuals who earned less than \$56,000 in 2019 or are over the age of 60 through the IRS's VITA or TCE program.
+To learn more about these programs and other tax preparation assistance options visit our [Financial Resources page](/resources/financial#tax-preparation-assistance).

+Learn more about this event here: https://417taxes.weebly.com/tax-a-palooza.html

 ### Missouri Lay Educational Advocacy Project-Foundational Training-SW MO

 _Wednesday, February 26, 2020 at 8:30 AM to Thursday, February 27, 2020 at 4:30 PM (CST)_